TIG Welding Guide for beginners: Complete step by step setup and Techniques

 • Welding torch

-• Shielding gas cylinder
+• Shielding gas (argon)

 • Filler rod (when required)